 - I did a few contract gigs, including starting a large contract with Ryan Hoffman and Ryan Green developing a mobile application that uses Augmented Reality and is focused on creativity.

-- Worked really hard on it, took a couple months off starting in November as the project was about to ship.
+- Worked really hard on it, took a couple months off starting in November right, a few weeks after the project was supposed to ship.

 - Used that time to team up with Ryan Green to start working on an art installation project entitled That Dragon, Cancer that was to be a set of “living paintings” about his experience raising a child with terminal cancer.